-In part 1, after a year long delay due to a dispute with its pilots, BOAC finally caught up with its rivals and introduced the Boeing 747-136 in 1971.
+In part 1, after a year long delay due to a dispute with its pilots, British Overseas Airways Corporation finally caught up with its rivals Pan American World Airways and Trans World Airlines and introduced the Boeing 747-136 in April 1971.

 “East, West, Our Jumbos Are Best”

-In part 2, as BA continued to take delivery of more Boeing 747-136 aircraft, and longer range Boeing 747-236 aircraft, it continued to reach more destinations and cut journey times.
+In part 2, following the formation of British Airways in 1974, as BA continued to take delivery of more Boeing 747-136 aircraft, and longer range Boeing 747-236 aircraft, it continued to reach more destinations around the world and cut journey times.

 The Boeing 747-436

 In part 3, by the late 1980s, with BA taking delivery of the Boeing 747-436 and placing ever more orders, it seems that the aircraft was set to be part of the airline’s fleet in perpetuity.
 That was until BA turned its attention to the Boeing 777-200 in the 1990s.

 The Queen Of The Skies Ends Its Reign

 In part 4, how the unexpected major events of the 21st century – 11 September 2001, the Great Financial Crisis, and COVID-19, brought the Queen Of The Skies’ reign to an end.